eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 - the Registrar listed these attributes in this certificate and sent it to the Relying Party,
 - the Relying Party distributed it to all of its Relying Party Instances,
-- the Relying Party Instance optionally sent this registration certificate to the Wallet Unit in the presentation request.
+- the Relying Party Instance sent this registration certificate to the Wallet Unit in the presentation request.

 Prior to or during a transaction, the Wallet Unit offers to the User an option